What Is MRO: The Importance of Managing Maintenance, Repairs & Operations Inventory

 • Industrial equipment (pumps, compressors, etc.)

-What Is MRO Inventory Management?
+What Is MRO Inventory Management & How Does It Work?

 MRO inventory management protocols ensure all relevant information regarding each of a business’s MRO items is recorded.
 That includes data such as cost, supplier details, location, previous users, stock quantity, and more.
 This allows maintenance teams, plant managers, and other users to easily view, edit, and upload information about MRO supplies.